Kaiser-Yang/Kaiser-Yang.github.io/_posts/2024-08-12-spring-intro.md

 but gets different results because another transaction modified/deleted it.
 * Phantom Read: A transaction re-runs a range query and gets new rows inserted by another committed transaction.
-* Lost Update or Serialization Anomaly: Two transactions read the same data and modify it, but one transaction's changes are lost due to the other transaction's changes
+* Lost Update: Two transactions read the same data and modify it, but one transaction's changes are lost due to the other transaction's changes
+* Serialization Anomaly: The result of successfully committing a group of transactions is inconsistent with all possible orderings of running those transactions one at a time.

 ### Isolation Level